Diary of a Wimpy Kid Christmas: Cabin Fever: Plot

 It is the Christmas season, and Greg is trying to remain good so that he can get the new video game console, the Mega Station 9000.
 He has only two weeks left as his mother, Susan, attempts to put the family in the holiday spirit.
 She introduces them to Elfrendo, a creepy stuffed elf doll that her grandmother made when she was a kid, and who supposedly watches their every move for Santa and becomes a source of annoyance for Greg.

 To stay good, Greg gets his friend Rowley to build a snowman with him but create a snowball so large that it rips up the lawn.
-Down Surrey Street, a snowplow woman is accosted by teenagers.
+Down Surrey Street, a snowplow woman is ambushed by teenagers.
 Greg and Rowley accidentally knock their large snowball down the street that damages the snowplow's blade.
-The duo run from the woman and lose her.
+The two run from the woman and lose her.
 Knowing they will be identified by their clothing items; they drop them off in a dumpster.
 When they return home, Susan forces the family into a Christmas drive through town where Greg learns that the dumpster was actually a toy donation bin.
-The next day, wanted posters of the "assailants" are posted everywhere and Greg and Rowley plan to get their things back.
+The next day wanted posters of the "assailants" are posted everywhere and Greg and Rowley plan to get their things back.

 The next day, a snowstorm has snowed everyone in, just as Frank was worrying about it.
 The family is forced to remain indoors until the storm passes strong which could take a week; this is made all more difficult when the power goes out.
 Greg feels better when he finds that he did get the game console but starts to succumb to family tension.
-Frank attempts to keep inventory in check, though he notices things are suddenly missing.
+Frank attempts to keep inventory in check, though he notices food and supplies are suddenly missing.
 Rodrick tries to power the doorbell camera in an attempt to find the culprits, after falsely assuming that two high schoolers stole Greg and Rowley's things and caused the snowplow damage.
 The Heffleys begins to suffer from cabin fever, but it gets worse when their water pipes burst.
-After Susan and Frank argue, and when Manny goes missing, the four search for him and find that he has been hoarding much of their supplies.
+After Susan and Frank argue, and when Manny goes missing, the four search for him and find that he has been hoarding much of their supplies and has been grounded.